ThibaultBS/MyRocketSimulator/README.md

 -	Import of external state vectors for 1:1 trajectory comparison.
 -	Pre-configured visualizations.

+The typical workflow of MRS has three steps:
+- Define the mission settings, e.g. by writing your own mission file or editing a provided file.
+- Run the propagation.
+- Add required data and export the data frame for further use.

 Exemplary visualization of flight with two delta-v maneuvers in order to raise the spacecraft's altitude:
 ![GCRF view of satellite with Hohmann transfer to higher altitude](https://raw.githubusercontent.com/ThibaultBS/MyRocketSimulator/main/MRS_examples/MRSoutput/MRSexample3_GCRForbit.svg)